This guidance is not award-year-specific and applies across award years.

 This Q&A was updated on May 24, 2022 to provide clarify on the conditions under which the COVID-19 flexibility related to identity and Statement of Educational Purpose continues to apply even though GEN-22-06 does not include the complete language related to the original flexibility.

 Yes.
-The following guidance applies to verification of identity and Statement of Educational Purpose and is from the April 3, 2020 Electronic Announcement:
+The following guidance applies to verification of identity and Statement of Educational Purpose and is from the April 3, 2020 Electronic Announcement (bolded for emphasis):

 We suspend the in-person submission and notary requirements for V4 and V5 verification.
 The institution may allow an applicant or student to submit copies of the required verification documents electronically to the institution.
 This may occur by uploading a photo of the documents (including from a smartphone), PDF, or other similar electronic document through a secure school portal, by email, etc.

 We also recognize that forms of identification (such as a driver’s license) may expire with no real and reasonable opportunity for renewal due to social distancing requirements.
 Institutions may accept a copy of an expired document if it expired after March 1, 2020."

 According to confirmation NASFAA has received from the U.S. Department of Education (ED), this guidance was never intended to be a wholesale waiver of the in-person requirement for identity/Statement of Educational Purpose in all situations.
 The financial aid office has to make a determination as to whether the school or the student meets the conditions that are bolded above.
 If the school or the student meets either of the bolded conditions, students can still submit the identity/Statement of Educational Purpose to the school electronically.
 This can be done by uploading a photo of the documents, a PDF, or other similar electronic document through a secure school portal, by email, by text, etc.